Chirooon/Link-opener/README.md

  Then it should be running !

 # IMPORTANT
-You need python 3 or above if you dont have it you can download it right here : [Download python](https://www.python.org/downloads/)
+You need python 3 or above if you dont have it you can download it right here : (https://www.python.org/downloads/)